BIM Modeling and Management

 Complexity

-• Non-standard curved façade and structural geometry
+• Curved façade and structural geometry

-• Large stakeholder group requiring consistent, reliable information
+• Large stakeholder group requiring consistent information

 What Was at Stake